STARTING YOUR OWN BUSINESS

 • LinkedIn icon

 Embarking on the journey of working for yourself as a sole trader?
-If you are, it’s important to know that managing your accounts and bookkeeping is essential.
+If you are, managing your accounts and bookkeeping is essential.

 From recording income and expenses to understanding tax obligations, keeping track of your finances means you stay on the right side of tax regulation.
 Equally important, it gives you less hassle and more peace of mind.